pukkaone/pukkaone.github.io/_posts/2012-07-20-jsp-jersey-mvc-elresolver.md

 ---
 layout: post
-title: Read Model Data in Jersey MVC JSP Templates Without the "it."
+title: Read Model Data In Jersey MVC JSP Templates Without "it."
 ---

 Jersey, the JAX-RS reference implementation, includes an